spacetelescope/jwst/docs/jwst/resample/arguments.rst

     under the root of the file.
 The output image size is determined from the i2d or s2d data size in the case of a FITS file, or from the bounding box of the WCS in the enclosed ``ASDF`` file.
-Argument ``output_shape`` overrides computed image size and it is required when output WCS is ASDF and does not have ``bounding_box`` property set.
+Argument ``output_shape`` overrides computed image size and it is required when output WCS is provided as an ASDF file and does not have ``bounding_box`` property set.

     .. note::